tubalmartin/riloadr/README.md

             foldDistance: 125,
             onload: function(){
                 // Image x is loaded
+                // Do whatever you need
             },
             onerror: function(){
-                // Image x failed to load, Riloadr will try to load it one more time },
+                // Image x failed to load, Riloadr will try to load it one more time
+                // Do whatever you need
+            },
             retries: 1,
             breakpoints: [